Priyankajai/Automative_Predictive-Breaking-System-/README.md

 •	After splitting we built the naivebayes model using the train data.
 •	Then from the built model we have predicted the test data.
 •	After that we have compared the results with the actual results and have calculated various performance metrics by making confusion matrix.

+The output of the built naïve bayes model using train data which shows the A-priori probabilities of each class.
+It also depicts the conditional probabilities of each class label given the attributes.
+For continuous attributes it gives the mean and standard deviation for each class label.
+It also gives the confusion matrix of the prediction results from which we got various performance metrics of the model like accuracy along with its confidence interval, sensitivity, specificity etc..Given a situation our model is 75% percent accurate with a 95 CI value of (0.509,0.9134) that it takes correct decisions.